2803Aditya/REST-API-using-Python/README.md

 - "-p" option will bind port 5500 of container to port 5500 on localhost of the host machine.
 - BAM!!, YOU ARE ALL SET.

-## How to Access APIs on localhost
+## How to Access APIs on localhost?

 - Open cmd and make sure docker is running by using "docker" command.<br/>
 ![](Images/docker1.PNG)